-So if you’re not regularly speaking with your employees, telling them where you stand (and where they do) and letting them know what you’re doing, FY2021 is the time to start.
+So if you’re not regularly speaking with your employees, discussing where each other stands and communicating actions, FY2021 is the time to start.

 And, if you need help with how to do that in a COVID-disrupted economy, here’s where to start.

 Want more expert HR planning advice?

 FY2021 is going to be a year like no other.
 But with the right planning, you can help stay on top of HR issues.
 If you’re ready to rethink or restructure your human resources, or need help with your HR planning for FY2021, get in touch with the Catalina Consultants team today.